RaphaelHartmann/WienR/README.md

 `n.threads`: number of threads for multithreading.

-If only neither `precision` nor `K` is used, then a default precision of 12e-10 is used to calculate the number of components that guarantee the precision.
+If neither `precision` nor `K` is used, then a default precision of 1e-12 is used to calculate the number of components that guarantee the precision.
 If `precision` is used but not `K` the same happens but with the provided precision value.
 If both are provided the number of components that guarantees the precision is calculated and used, except if `K` is larger.
 If only `K` is provided then this is used as fixed number of components.

 # Examples
 ```